icanzilb/EasyAnimation/README.md

 ![](etc/EA.png)

-#### ver 0.6 (beta)
+#### ver 0.7.0

-_This is still beta quality code - feel free to test, create issues, etc. The library doesn't use any private APIs - apps using it should be fine for release on the App Store._
+_The library doesn't use any private APIs - apps using it should be fine for release on the App Store._

 <table width="100%">
 <tr>